kht321/meralion/README.md

 ### Toxicity Highlights and Visualizations

 ![Transcription WER/CER](results/toxicity/figures/transcription_wer_cer.png)
 *Figure 5: Average WER and CER across datasets and models.
 All three models transcribe synthetic audio more accurately than real speech.
-Performance drops sharply for profanity-rich local utterances, with MERaLION models outperforming Whisper-small overall.
+Performance drops sharply for profanity-rich local utterances, with MERaLION models outperforming Whisper-small overall.*

 ![Transcription Block Count](results/toxicity/figures/transcription_blocks.png)
 *Figure 6: Total number of [CENSOREDTEXT] tokens generated with the No Toxic Prompt.
 MERaLION-2-10B demonstrates higher sensitivity to toxic content, especially in synthetic audio, while MERaLION-2-3B shows limited filtering capability.
+WER/CER were not significantly affected when No Toxic Prompt is used.*

 ![Toxicity Classification Accuracy](results/toxicity/figures/classification_accuracy.png)
 *Figure 7: Toxicity classification accuracy with the Classification Prompt.
 MERaLION-2-10B achieves the highest accuracy, indicating an ability to detect toxicity from tonal cues in audio.
-MERaLION-2-3B performs comparably only on text inputs.
+MERaLION-2-3B performs comparably only on text inputs.*

 ![Toxicity Classification F1 Score](results/toxicity/figures/classification_f1.png)
 *Figure 8: F1 scores for toxic and non-toxic with the Classification Prompt.
 The low F1-toxic scores are due to false positives, especially for the trigger test samples.
 This means that MERaLION models tend to overreact on toxicity as long as offensive-sounding trigger words exist, and has limited ability in understanding the connotation of whole sentences.*